 - Fields to display

 To learn more, see Create an Analytics view.

-By using a default or custom Analytics view, you'll find it easy to generate Power BI reports of your work tracking data.
 The dataset built for Analytics views in Power BI is modeled to make it easy to get started with Power BI reports.

 For more information on how the dataset is modeled when using the Power BI Data Connector, see dataset design for the Power BI Data Connector.